 This is the Bull Inn, looking resplendent with red autumn foliage and bunting.

 On the subject of the Cotswolds, here’s a snap I took on a solitary drive near Winchcombe this month.
 The views round there really are stunning (and I do think my car is rather pretty too).

 And another one, taken near Broadway, of a magnificent sunset.
 In the distance you can see rain over the Malvern Hills.

-Another excursion this month was to beautiful Bath, as I won tickets to Thermae Bath Spa in a photo competition on Instagram.
+Another excursion this month was a trip to beautiful Bath, as I won tickets to Thermae Bath Spa in a photo competition on Instagram and our 2nd wedding anniversary seemed the perfect time to use them.
 It was my fifth visit and I loved it just as much as the first time.
 The Georgian architecture, of course, never fails to impress.

 After our spa session we headed over to Abbey Green, where I was keen to have some tea and cake at The Foodie Bugle, a lovely little tearoom/shop I follow on Instagram.

 It didn’t disappoint!
 The Cherry Bakewell was particularly wonderful, as are the bow windows.

 Finally, I’ve been busy as ever with cuddling puppies over at Guide Dogs.
 Here’s a highly unflattering snap of me with the pups on a gloriously sunny early autumn day a couple of weeks ago.
 I’ve been volunteering there for over two years now (three if we include the training school in Leamington where I volunteered for a year before that), and I can honestly say that the novelty of their cuteness never wears off!